A version of this article appeared in the Winter 2016 issue of strategy+business.

 S+B: Why do so many countries in Africa, Asia, and the Middle East have such strong anti-LGBT laws?
 Do they date back to long-standing religious tradition?

 YOSHINO: Many of the anti-LGBT laws in Asia, at least, were adapted from European laws during the colonial era.
-While pro-gay norms are often labeled as cultural imperialism from the West, the anti-LGBT laws that preceded them were Western exports too.
+Although pro-gay norms are often labeled as cultural imperialism from the West, the anti-LGBT laws that preceded them were Western exports too.

 “While pro-gay norms [in Asia] are often labeled as cultural imperialism from the West, the anti-LGBT laws that preceded them were Western exports too.”